oakink/OakInk2-TaMF/README.md

 <!-- :warning: This work is based on the **preview-c11b3ff2** commit (Oct,24,2024) of the OakInk2 dataset. -->
-:warning: This work uses `object_raw` models, which are aligned and downsampled versions of raw object scans.
+:warning: This work uses `object_raw` models, which are aligned and downsampled from the objects' raw scans.

 ## Get Started